Overcoming Fear of Failure

 Taking one small step at a time will help build your confidence, keep you moving forward, and prevent you from getting overwhelmed with visions of your final goal.

-Many of us sometimes experience a fear of failure, but we mustn't let that fear to stop us from moving forward.
+Many of us are sometimes afraid of failing, but we mustn't let that fear stop us from moving forward.

 Fear of failure can have several causes: from childhood events to mistakes we've made in our adult lives.
 It's important to realize that we always have a choice: we can choose to be afraid, or we can choose not to be.